Diplacusis: Understanding 'double' hearing

-What is diplacusis?
+What is double hearing?

 What causes diplacusis?

-Those who develop diplacusis usually notice it suddenly after exposure to a loud noise, a bout with an ear infection or trauma to the head.
-As you can imagine, musicians notice this condition more readily than the average individual as their ears are more sensitive to pitch and tone.
+Those who develop diplacusis usually notice it suddenly after exposure to loud noise, a bout with an ear infection or trauma to the head.
+As you can imagine, musicians notice this condition more readily than non-musicians as their ears are more sensitive to pitch and tone.